Desmond (novel): Volume 1

 Letter 5 Desmond to Bethel: Desmond is waiting on Geralidne's brother Waverly to leave for France, but Waverly is off on a trip and will meet him in a week.
 Also, Desmond mentions to Bethel that his uncle, Uncle Danby, reached out and threatened Desmond not to leave for France or else Desmond would not get his inheritance.
 Desmond disregards his Uncle Danby's advice and goes anyway.

 Letter 6 Desmond to Bethel: Waverly did not show up for his trip, but instead sent a messenger saying he will meet Desmond in France (Waverly instead was out carousing with a bunch of fake friends).
 The Doctor and Clergyman (Mr. Sidebottom) fought with a man while they were at the tavern over politics.
 After discussing politics, both men snub a poor French widow whose husband died leaving her destitute in England; she asked the men for money, but instead of giving real help Mr. Sidebottom gives nothing and the Doctor gives her sixpence (which is not enough for the passage) and chastising advice.
 Desmond helps her, pays for their trips, and travels with her on the boat to France.

 Letter 7 Desmond to Bethel: Desmond introduces his new friend Montefleuri in his letter to Bethel.
 Desmond takes note in this letter that France is not dead (it is not war-torn) but alive (it is thriving and beautiful).

 Letter 8 Desmond to Bethel: Desmond explains Monteflueir's backstory.
-Montfleuri is 35 years old, his father died in America which caused his mother to send his sisters off to Covenants, Monteflueri rescued two who were in the process of becoming nuns, and then his mom died.
-Demsomnd also mentions Monteflueir's younger sister (Madame de Boisbelle); he calls her beautiful and interesting, and also mentions her husband unfaithful and not present.
+Montfleuri is 35 years old, his father died in America which caused his mother to send his sisters off to Covents, Monteflueri rescued two who were in the process of becoming nuns, and then his mom died.
+Desmond also mentions Monteflueir's younger sister (Madame de Boisbelle); he calls her beautiful and interesting, and also mentions her husband unfaithful and not present.
 Monteflueri takes Desmond to a party, where Montefleuri and an Abbe get into a fight over the French Revolution.

 Letter 9 Desmond to Bethel: Desmond comments how Mr. Bethel has not responded.
 He also discusses a long political discussion he had with Montefluri.
 He ends the letter saying Geraldine sent a large letter for his brother, and Desmond hopes there is a letter in there for him.